JaspreetSAujla/Rock_Paper_Scissors/README.md

 # Rock_Paper_Scissors
-A simple rock paper scissors game
+A simple rock paper scissors game.
 The script keeps looping as long as the user wants to play.